vsamy/vsamy.github.io/_posts/blog/en/2017-11-02-boost-python-cmake-build.md

 permalink: en/blog/boost-python-cmake-build
 ---

-This is a short explanation that explains how to build a boost python binding with CMake.
+This is a short explanation on how to build a boost python binding with CMake.
 You may or may not use [JRL CMake](https://github.com/jrl-umi3218/jrl-cmakemodules) macros or [PID](https://github.com/lirmm/pid-workspace) macros.
 <!--more-->

 ## The lib to bind